CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 Version 1.1.0 (Jan 2021)
 * Improved Overview page.
-  * Now Overview page shows number of Notable Events instead of number of alerts triggered which feels more useful to Security engineer.
+  * Now Overview page shows the number of Notable Events instead of number of alerts triggered which feels more useful to Security engineer.
   * Direct navigation to reports added on top of the Overview page.
 * Improved Forensics page.
   * Renamed Details dashboard to Forensics dashboard.